jaspector

 Monday–Friday, 8:30 AM to 5:00 PM.
 Inspectors are in the office daily from 8:30 AM to 10:00 AM.

-Typical inspection sequence: Typical sequence: erosion and sediment inspection before footer inspection if applicable; footer; 911 addressing after foundation or footing and before framing; slab; foundation; backfill; water test and sewage disposal operation permit; combined rough-in for framing, electrical, plumbing, HVAC, and gas piping; insulation; electrical meter base and panel; final erosion and sediment inspection; final inspection and certificate of occupancy.
+Typical sequence: Typical sequence: erosion and sediment inspection before footer inspection if applicable; footer; 911 addressing after foundation or footing and before framing; slab; foundation; backfill; water test and sewage disposal operation permit; combined rough-in for framing, electrical, plumbing, HVAC, and gas piping; insulation; electrical meter base and panel; final erosion and sediment inspection; final inspection and certificate of occupancy.
 New single-family dwellings also require a blower-door test before the certificate of occupancy is issued.

-Rockbridge County Building Permit FAQ
+Source: Rockbridge County Building Department ↗

-Do I need a building permit in unincorporated Rockbridge County, VA?
+01 Do I need a building permit in unincorporated Rockbridge County, VA?

 Permits must be obtained to construct, enlarge, alter, repair, convert, or demolish a building, and for electrical, gas, plumbing, and mechanical system work.
 Virginia VCC Section 108.1 separately requires permits before most structural, demolition, plumbing, electrical, mechanical, fuel-gas, fire-protection, and change-of-occupancy work.

-How much does a building permit cost in unincorporated Rockbridge County, VA?
+02 How much does a building permit cost in unincorporated Rockbridge County, VA?

+Building permit fees in unincorporated Rockbridge County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $40.00 for most residential and modular or double-wide permits; $125.00 for commercial, business, or industrial permits.
 Fees are calculated as: Mixed valuation-based rates.
 Residential new single-family dwellings, accessory buildings, additions, and remodeling: 0.37% of estimated project cost up to $100,000 with stepped rates above that.
 Modular or double-wide homes: 0.32% up to $100,000 with stepped rates above that.
 Commercial, business, and industrial: 0.68% up to $1,000,000 with stepped rates above that..

-How do I apply for a building permit in unincorporated Rockbridge County, VA?
+03 How do I apply for a building permit in unincorporated Rockbridge County, VA?

-1. Confirm the parcel is in Rockbridge County permit jurisdiction and determine whether it is in unincorporated county area or inside Glasgow or Goshen, where a town endorsement is required first.
+To apply for a building permit in unincorporated Rockbridge County, VA, follow these steps: 1.
+Confirm the parcel is in Rockbridge County permit jurisdiction and determine whether it is in unincorporated county area or inside Glasgow or Goshen, where a town endorsement is required first.
 2. Contact Planning & Zoning for zoning classification, use, setbacks, and flood-zone review.
 The county application package states Planning & Zoning must sign off before submission.
 3. Collect outside approvals as applicable: VDH septic or well permit, Public Service Authority utility signoff for public utilities, and VDOT entrance permit for new dwellings.
 4. Prepare the county permit package: completed building permit application, contractor information and signatures if applicable, owner affidavit if self-performing, and a surveyed plat or site plan showing the new structure relative to boundaries, existing buildings, roads, and utilities.
 5. Submit two complete plan sets.
 Plans must include at minimum foundation, floor system, framing details, typical cross section, material lists, and truss or joist information as applicable.
 6. Wait for review.
 Allow two weeks for residential plan approval; commercial plan review may take up to 30 days depending on volume.
 7. After approvals are received, pay permit fees and pick up the permit and plans from the Building Department.
 Work may then begin.
 8. Post the permit sign, keep approved plans on site, request required inspections with 1 to 2 days notice, complete final inspections, and obtain the certificate of occupancy before occupancy.

-How long does it take to get a building permit in unincorporated Rockbridge County, VA?
+04 How long does it take to get a building permit in unincorporated Rockbridge County, VA?

-What work is exempt from building permits in unincorporated Rockbridge County, VA?
+05 What work is exempt from building permits in unincorporated Rockbridge County, VA?

-How do I schedule a building inspection in unincorporated Rockbridge County, VA?
+06 How do I schedule a building inspection in unincorporated Rockbridge County, VA?

-Inspections can be scheduled via: (540) 463-9361 — ask for Rhonda Miller.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Rockbridge County, VA via: (540) 463-9361 — ask for Rhonda Miller.
 Request inspections with 1 to 2 days notice.
 The permit number is required; no inspections are scheduled without it..